-1. HMIS fees are based on a two factors and are calculated using a formula that factors in number of user licenses, and data quality error rates.
-The formula and document used to calculate these fees shall be shared with the Data Committee for review and approval prior to billing.
+- 1. HMIS fees are based on two factors and are calculated using a formula that factors in number of user licenses, and data quality error rates.
+The formula and document used to calculate these fees shall be shared with the HMIS Data Committee for review and approval prior to billing. - a.
+Fees are assessed annually at the beginning of each fiscal year. - b.
+CHOs may attend Data Committee meetings and provide feedback on the proposed HMIS fee formula proposal.